 I queried and got no requests.
 I realized I had to revise the opening pages, but depression and pregnancy kept me stagnant.
 In January 2018, I finally sat down and revised it, determined to make it work.
 This time, I got a full request!
 I thought, “This is it!”
-But it wasn’t.
-I got no other requests and the agent who requested said she didn’t know how to sell it.
+But it wasn’t. tThere were no other requests, and the agent who requested said she didn’t know how to sell it.
 I had to shelve it and start over.

 Luckily, I had two ideas brewing and chose the one I thought had the most potential.
 It was set in a cookie manufacturing plant.
 With my education in Food Science, I could design the company and the products.
 I could use my former work experience as a quality assurance manager as inspiration.
 And the characters would be Puerto Rican, so I could add a bit of my culture.
 I titled this novel, THE SINGULARITY OF COOKIES, and finished the first draft in February 2019.